ygandelsman/projects/README.md

 projects
 ========

-The final projects that I did for the c-language course and for the compilation course in the open university
+The final projects that I did for the c-language course in the open university, the compilation course in the open university and for the school.